 When you own the architecture, a service failure is a configuration change, not a crisis.
 When you rent it, you are one vendor decision away from rebuilding everything.

 The friction that stacked tools create is invisible to the people inside the stack.
 They think the system works because each individual tool works.
-The system does not work.
-It is held together by assumptions about vendors that no one has verified and no one is monitoring.
+The system does not work; it is held together by assumptions about vendors that no one has verified and no one is monitoring.

-An operating system replaces those assumptions with architecture.
-Owned pipelines.
-Deterministic services.
-Machines that do one thing and report what happened.
+An operating system replaces those assumptions with architecture: owned pipelines, deterministic services, machines that do one thing and report what happened.
 The human sees what the system surfaces and decides what matters.
 That loop, between the machine that reveals and the human who recognizes, is what no stack of rented tools can replicate.

 James Bogue